hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_File_iwrite_at_all.3.rst

 passed to :ref:`MPI_Wait` or :ref:`MPI_Test`, which will return a status with the number of bytes actually accessed.

-It is erroneous to call this function if :ref:`MPI_MODE_SEQUENTIAL` mode was specified when the file was open.
+It is erroneous to call this function if MPI_MODE_SEQUENTIAL mode was specified when the file was open.

 FORTRAN 77 NOTES